History of Gary Player in Timeline

 Gary Player

-Gary Player is a South African retired professional golfer, considered one of the greatest ever.
-He achieved a career Grand Slam by age 29, becoming the only non-American at the time to win all four majors.
-He won nine major championships on the regular tour and nine on the Champions Tour.
-Player has won over 160 professional tournaments across six continents over seven decades.
-He was inducted into the World Golf Hall of Fame in 1974.
+Gary Player is a highly accomplished South African retired professional golfer, celebrated as one of the sport's all-time greats.
+He achieved a Career Grand Slam by winning all four major championships, becoming the first non-American to accomplish this feat.
+He secured nine major championships on the regular tour and nine on the Champions Tour.
+Player's career spanned over seven decades, during which he won more than 160 professional tournaments across six continents.
+His remarkable achievements led to his induction into the World Golf Hall of Fame in 1974.

 November 1935: Gary Player Born